Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Introduction

 In data from high-energy nucleus-nucleus (\aa) collisions an {\em azimuth quadrupole} component of 2D angular correlations on $(\eta,\phi)$ denoted by symbol $v_2$ has been attributed to elliptic flow.
 That assignment can be related to a statement in Ref.~\cite{olli}:\ ``We show that anisotropies in transverse-momentum distributions provide an unambiguous signature of transverse collective flow in ultrarelativistic nucleus-nucleus collisions.''
 As such, $v_2$ data have played a central role in supporting arguments claiming achievement of a quark-gluon plasma (QGP)~\cite{perfect,qgp1,qgp2,keystone}.
 According to a conventional flow narrative elliptic flow should be sensitive to the early stage of high-energy \aa\ collisions where quarks and gluons are believed to be more-likely degrees of freedom.
 Correlation data demonstrating the presence of elliptic flow might thus confirm large energy and matter densities and copious parton rescattering to achieve a thermalized QGP~\cite{hydro2}.

 The RHIC experimental program has seemed to provide strong evidence confirming what may be called a flow-QGP narrative based on data obtained with certain preferred measures and techniques.
-It was therefore concluded in 2005 that a ``strongly-coupled QGP'' or ``perfect liquid'' is formed in central \auau\ collisions at RHIC energies~\cite{perfect}.
-However, one should distinguish between (a) the conjectured mechanism of elliptic flow and (b) the observed phenomenon of a cylindrical quadrupole on azimuth near midrapidity.
+It was therefore concluded in 2005 that a ``strongly-coupled QGP'' or ``perfect fluid'' is formed in central \auau\ collisions at RHIC energies~\cite{perfect}.
+However, one should distinguish between (a) the conjectured mechanism of elliptic flow and (b) the observed phenomenon of a cylindrical quadrupole\footnote{as in multipole expansion of sound emitted from a long cylinder.} on azimuth near midrapidity.
 The existence of (a) might imply (b) but observation of (b) does not {\em require} (a) and other observations may falsify (a).
 The present study applies novel analysis methods to recent LHC $v_2(p_t,n_{ch})$ data for identified hadrons.
-Some analysis results appear to contradict essential elements of the flow-QGP narrative.
+Some analysis results appear to contradict essential elements of a flow-QGP narrative.

 Extensive studies of two-dimensional (2D) angular correlations~\cite{axialci,anomalous,multipoles,ppquad} have established that there are two main contributions to an observed azimuth quadrupole: (a) a nonjet (NJ) quadrupole component and (b) a jet-related quadrupole contribution derived from a same-side (on azimuth $\phi$) 2D jet peak representing {\em intra}\,jet angular correlations.
 Contribution (b) is often referred to as ``nonflow'' without acknowledging the dominant jet mechanism.

-The NJ quadrupole can be isolated accurately from jet-related and other contributions by model fits to 2D angular correlations~\cite{anomalous,davidhq}. $v_2$ data trends obtained with that method are inconsistent with an elliptic-flow interpretation in several ways~\cite{davidhq,noelliptic,v2ptb}.
-Jet-related bias of published $v_2$ data has been estimated for cases where the preferred analysis method is simply related to 2D angular correlations~\cite{davidhq,v2ptb}.
-Physical interpretation of the NJ quadrupole remains an open issue: does it represent elliptic flow or some alternative mechanism~\cite{gluequad,nohydro,noelliptic,v2ptb}?
+{ The NJ quadrupole may be isolated accurately from jet-related and other contributions by model fits to 2D angular correlations~\cite{anomalous,davidhq}.
+However, there has been a number of $v_2$ ``methods'' denoted $v_2\{\text{method}\}$ applied to data analysis, including $v_2\{2\}$ (two-particle), $v_2\{4\}$ (four-particle), $v_2\{\text{EP}\}$ (event-plane), $v_2\{\text{LYZ}\}$ (Lee-Yang zeros) and $v_2\{\text{SP}\}$ (scalar product).
+Methods are described as having varying sensitivities to ``nonflow'' biases.